gourav-shinde/tenant_flutter/README.md

 ##Web Functionality

--Tenants can view their bills and payements on Website -Tenants can create a Payment request to Houseowner by sending the snapshot of digital payment made.
+-Tenants can view their bills and payments on Website -Tenants can create a Payment request to Houseowner by sending the snapshot of digital payment made.

 ## Additional Functionality